irmen/pyc64/README.md

 and memory for instance.
 Try 'dir()' to see what's there.

+## Learning mode
+Thre startreal64 has a learning trace mode.
+If enabled, you can get a described trace of what is happening inside the Kernal.
+A Standard Kernal is needed.

 ## dependencies

+Python 3.8 is needed

 You'll need the [pillow](https://pillow.readthedocs.io) library because the program needs to do some charset bitmap conversions at startup for tkinter.